Washington, DC, USA

 The World Bank

-ILSI Research Foundation Executive Director, Dr. Morven McLean, will be participating in the panel session titled "Country Perspectives on Gene Editing Regulation" at the International Consortium on Applied Bioeconomy Research (ICABR) Conference on Disruptive Innovations, Value Chains and Rural Development, organized in partnership with the World Bank.
+ILSI Research Foundation Executive Director, Dr. Morven McLean, participated in the panel session titled "Country Perspectives on Gene Editing Regulation" at the International Consortium on Applied Bioeconomy Research (ICABR) Conference on Disruptive Innovations, Value Chains and Rural Development, organized in partnership with the World Bank.
 The multidisciplinary forum aimed to facilitate interactions between leading academics, World Bank staff, policymakers, government experts, civil society organizations, private-sector representatives, and representatives of other international organizations.